Option 1: End-screen

 (Formerly Head of Behavioral Insights at Gett)

-Before training with BJ, Tamar found it challenging to incorporate behavioral science into her organization's strategy.
+Before training with BJ Fogg, Tamar found it challenging to incorporate behavioral science into her organization's strategy.
 The concepts were often too intricate to apply, especially among colleagues from diverse professional backgrounds.

-After attending BJ Fogg's Behavior Design Boot Camp in California, Tamar acquired a game-changing design system.
+By attending BJ Fogg's Behavior Design Boot Camp, Tamar learned a game-changing design system.
 "It was transformational," she exclaims.
 "It's like teaching someone to fish; my team now independently crafts their own behavior-based solutions."

-Guilherme's Personal Account: The Impact of BJ's Boot Camp
+Guilherme's Personal Account: The Impact of Fogg's Boot Camp

 Guilherme Gomes